 This blog post series is a paraphrased version of a conversation I had with accelerator physicist Pat Karns (pictured, not to scale), who provided me with Actual Knowledge while I was writing my new book, Scharlette Doesn’t Matter and Goes Time Travelling.
 There’s no doubt that Scharlette is full of made-up nonsense, but I did ‘kinda’ want to stay ‘semi-accurate’ in ‘at least’ ‘some areas’.

 Pat seemed like a good fellow to ask about the universe.
 He works at Fermilab making particle beams (that’s right) to be used in experiments which try to answer fundamental questions about what we’re all made of, how it came to be, and how it all fits together.
-It is his job to conjure up particles (my words) and then send them really fast down a chain of accelerators in order to slam them into things (his words).
+It is his job to conjure up particles (my words) and then send them as really fast down a chain of accelerators in order to slam them into things (his words).

 Who wouldn’t want to ask a guy like that a bunch of questions?

 First I wanted to find out about the Heat Death of the Universe.
 In the book, Scharlette meets Tomothy, a time travelling agent from a distant future called ‘the Death’.
 This is short for ‘the Heat of the Universe’, a theory which explains one of the (many, fun) possible ways the universe may end.
 Tomothy and his people float about in Heat Death in a space station imported from the past, and I wanted to find out about what that might entail.

 SAM: Hi Pat, and welcome to a highly edited version of our email exchange, which did not originally begin like this.